What you need to know about new International Maritime Organization regulations: CII

-On the 1st of Jan 2023 efforts to reduce the CO2 emissions of the global shipping industry will shift up a gear with the introduction of the Carbon Intensity Index (CII) by the International Maritime Organisation (IMO), the global regulator.
+On the 1st of Jan 2023 efforts to reduce the CO2 emissions of the global shipping industry will shift up a gear with the introduction of the Carbon Intensity Indicator (CII) by the International Maritime Organisation (IMO), the global regulator.
 CII is arguably the most impactful climate regulation in shipping to date, with far-reaching implications for both carriers and shippers.

-Ours is the generation that must -and will- deliver on decarbonisation.
+Ours is the generation that must -and will- deliver on decarbonization.
 Multiple factors are driving the change, and key among them is regulatory development by the IMO and the European Union (EU).
 This regulation will be transformative; the status quo will not hold.

 The IMO set out its stall in its 2018 ‘Initial Strategy on Reduction of GHG Emissions’ reduction.
-The strategy includes minimum industry emission reduction targets for 2030 and 2050 as well as well as an in-exhaustive list of short, medium and long term ‘candidate measures’ that could be developed into binding regulation to ensure the targets are met.
+The strategy includes minimum industry emission reduction targets for 2030 and 2050 as well as an in-exhaustive list of short, medium and long term ‘candidate measures’ that could be developed into binding regulation to ensure the targets are met.

 About CII - what it is and how it works